anuket-project/anuket-specifications/doc/common/chapter00.md

 <a name="3.1"></a>
 ## Functional Scope
-To meet the goals, as described above, the Anuket project is focused on:
+To meet the goals, as described above, the Anuket project is focussed on:
 - Functional capabilities of the cloud infrastructure and the infrastructure management
 - Functional interfaces between infrastructure and infrastructure management
 - Functional interfaces between workloads and workload management